iEdgir01/radarr-autodelete/README.md

 I have created [a dedicated Docker image](https://hub.docker.com/r/iedgir01/radarr_autodelete), which will allow you to use the provided docker-compose file instead of building the image and hosting the codebase locally.

+## Testing
+Use `DRY_RUN=true` to run the python script without deleting anything - check the logs for the results.
+This is to confirm that your langugae profiles and watched indicators are working as expected.

 ## `ENVIRONMENT_VARIABLES` Setup - this creates the config.yml values within /config from config.template.

 To configure the script add these ENVIROMENT_VARIABLES to the docker compose or edit the `config.template` file and save it as `config.yml`.